TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 Hello Everyone,

-I made this Covid-19 Pandemic Report in PowerBI with my own Dataset Covid Cases and Death World Wide.
+I made this Covid-19 Pandemic Report in PowerBI with one of my own Dataset Covid Cases and Death World Wide.

 ## Problem Statement